-COUNSELING: Your child has the right to meet with a school counselor for help in choosing courses that will meet college admission requirements, or enrolling in career technical education courses, or both.
-Please call the school's counseling department if you wish to schedule a meeting with a school counselor.
+ACADEMIC, SOCIAL EMOTIONAL, AND COLLEGE AND CAREER COUNSELING: Your child has the right to meet with a school counselor to help choose courses that will meet college admission requirements, enroll in career technical education courses, or both.
+Please call the school's counseling department if you wish to schedule a meeting with a School Counselor or Higher Education Coordinator.